qyz777/DanmakuKit/README.md

 ### Supported features

-✅Speed adjustment
+✅ Speed adjustment

-✅Track height adjustment
+✅ Track height adjustment

-✅Display area adjustment
+✅ Display area adjustment

-✅Click callback
+✅ Click callback

+✅ Support to pause or play a single danmaku

 ### TODO

 If you have any requirements that you want DanmakuKit to provide, you can raise issue.

-* Support to suspend a single danmaku
 * Support for setting progress property to render the danmaku immediately on the view.
 * Provides property to specify whether danmaku can overlap.